Welcome to The Storied Recipe Podcast, a podcast about food, culture, and love.

 - Slowly add sweetened condensed milk to the egg mixture and whisk on high speed for an additional 3-4 minutes.

-- Reduce speed to low, add apricot preserves, and mix until all ingredients are fully incorporated.
+- Reduce speed to low, add sour cream, lemon zest, and apricot preserves and mix until all ingredients are fully incorporated.

 - Once the pie crust has cooled, spray the exposed sides of the springform pan with oil, and pour apricot mixture on top of the crust.